tadesros/CIS-2352-Data-Structures-OCC/Project1_Solution/Stacks/Info.md

 Space linked is larger -> Hold node and memory address of next node

 Adding to back to array ? on average constant worse case N operations

+Better with array based storage don't need 2 memory addresses for each node.

+T references.